 Candidates of Penn State Health Milton S. Hershey Medical Center residency programs (applicants who are invited for an interview) are informed, in writing or by electronic means, the terms, conditions, and benefits of appointment to the ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of their eventual appointment.
-The information provided includes: financial support; vacations; parental, sick, and other leaves of absence; professional liability, hospitalization, health, disability and other insurance accessible to residents/fellows and their dependents.
+The information provided includes: eligibility requirements, financial support; personal time off; parental, sick, and caregiver leaves of absence; professional liability, hospitalization, health, disability and other insurance accessible to residents/fellows and their dependents.

 - Transfer of Residents: